 Our findings bear on the current debate over the cyclical behavior of the separation rate.
 Using both gross flow- and unemployment duration-based data derived from the CPS, Shimer (2005a) argues that once time aggregation bias is taken into account, measured separation rates are nearly acyclic and play a small role in explaining unemployment fluctuations.
 We find, however, that the separation rate is highly countercyclical, even when we consider Shimer's own data.
-We also find that, across the two Shimer data sets and two filtering methods, the separation rate explains between 28 and 56 percent of unemployment variability.
+Shimer models unemployment variability by constructing "counterfactual" unemployment approximations that hold the separation or the job finding rates constant at their historical averages.
+Our method, on the other hand, decomposes unemployment fluctuations into two linear terms, corresponding to the respective contributions of the separation and job finding rates.
+This allows us to carry out a variance decomposition of unemployment fluctuations in a systematic manner.
+When our method is applied to Shimer's data sets, we find that the separation rate explains between 28 and 56 percent of unemployment variability.
 Thus, the explanatory power of the separation rate is substantial by any measure.

 In evaluating Shimer's duration-based findings, Elsby et al. (2007) interpret the first differences of separation and job finding rates as a decomposition of unemployment variability.
 Their evidence suggests a more substantial role for separation rates than that suggested by Shimer, particularly when job loss is distinguished from labor force entry.
 We build on their approach by developing an exact decomposition of unemployment variability and extending the method to fluctuations in the unemployment level.
 Yashiv (2006a,b) carefully analyzes several existing data sources to discern the cyclical properties of U.S. gross worker flows and transition hazard rates.
 Among other findings, he shows that separation rates are strongly countercyclical and job finding rates are strongly procyclical when real GDP is used as the cyclical indicator.

 The paper proceeds as follows.
 Section 2 describes the data construction, Section 3 evaluates comovement, Section 4 considers the decomposition of unemployment variability, and Section 5 concludes.